AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja/target-reporting-in-cja.md

 ## Set up a [!DNL Customer Journey Analytics] connection

-After a [!DNL Target] activity has been created, you must create a connection in [!DNL Customer Journey Analytics].
-If you already have a connection set up, you can use your existing connection and skip to Step 4 below.
-The connection allows [!DNL Customer Journey Analytics] to start pulling data from the dataset for reporting.
+After you create the [!DNL Target] activity, configure [!DNL Customer Journey Analytics] to pull data for reporting.
+The setup follows the standard [!DNL Customer Journey Analytics] connection workflow.
+If you already have a connection set up, you can use your existing connection and skip to [Set up data views](#set-up-data-views).

-1. In [!DNL Customer Journey Analytics], on the **[!UICONTROL Connections]** page, click **[!UICONTROL Create a new connection]**.
+1. In [!DNL Customer Journey Analytics], go to **[!UICONTROL Data Management]** > **[!UICONTROL Connections]**, then click **[!UICONTROL Create a new connection]**.

    ![Create new connection link in [!DNL Customer Journey Analytics]](/help/main/c-integrating-target-with-mac/cja/assets/create-connection.png)

-1. Configure your [connection and data settings](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-connections/overview){target=_blank} with the correct information.
+1. Configure your [connection and data settings](https://experienceleague.adobe.com/en/docs/analytics-platform/using/cja-connections/overview){target=_blank} with the correct information, including the same [!DNL Adobe Experience Platform] sandbox you selected for the activity.
 1. Add the event dataset that you used when configuring your datastream.
 1. Add the **[!UICONTROL Adobe Target Classification Events]** lookup dataset, then click **[!UICONTROL Next]**.